BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.theory.md

 # Combination Operators Comparison

-As we did quite a lot od technical stuff it's time to relax and do some playful stuff.
+As we did quite a lot of technical stuff it's time to relax and do some playful stuff.
 Let's see how the combination operators compare to each other. :)

 In this exercise we compare the different operators: